-Outdoor activities are not the extent of the experience of Washington, which is also rich in arts, culture and heritage.
-There are a number of museums and historical centers where guests can learn about and celebrate the history of the state, from the Whale Museum in Friday Harbor to Flying Heritage Museum where guests can experience the history and progression of aviation.
+Outdoor activities are not the extent of the experience of Washington, which is also rich in arts, culture, and heritage.
+There are a number of museums and historical centers where guests can learn about and celebrate the history of the state, from the Whale Museum in Friday Harbor to the Flying Heritage Museum where guests can experience the history and progression of aviation.

 Let’s have a look at the best resorts in Washington:

 Built on 6000 acres of mountain forest in Cle Elum, Suncadia Resort is a magnificent destination all year round.
 Over 40 miles of hiking trails snake out from the resort, which also houses 3 championship golf courses and a world-class day spa.
 There are several restaurants in the complex catering to a range of tastes, using hand-picked local produce.

 The Resort itself is centered around the majestic Lodge building which boasts 250 rooms of various sizes, and is complemented by the Suncadia Inn (14 rooms and 4 suites) and a selection of self-contained cabins.
 There are rooms to meet every whim, and a holiday at the Suncadia Resort will not disappoint.

 2. Sun Mountain Lodge